 Grilling Versus Oven

 You can certainly cook the T-Bone by searing in a pan and finishing in the oven like a restaurant.
 But if you want to know how to cook a T-bone steak for the most flavor, it has to be grilled.
-The reason is the rich flavor that comes from lump charcoal and the high heat sear you can get that is tough to replicate using a pan and an oven.
+The reason is the rich flavor that comes from lump charcoal and the high heat sear you can get is tough to replicate using a pan and an oven.

 Should Steak Come to Room Temperature Prior to Grilling?